 Come nighttime, the city rocks, and live music spills out of clubs like Baker’s Keyboard Lounge, a stuck-in-time jazz hotbed.
 Design hotels and homey restaurants in once-abandoned buildings add to the buzz.

 Planning tip: Detroit is easy on the wallet, with plenty of free things to do.

 2. Sleeping Bear Dunes National Lakeshore

 One of Michigan’s unheralded national parks, Sleeping Bear Dunes spreads across 35 miles of prime Lake Michigan shoreline.
 There are two main ways to absorb the true-blue lake views.
 One is the Pierce Stocking Scenic Drive, a 7-mile, one-lane, picnic-grove-studded loop.
 The other is the Dune Climb, which entails slogging up a 200ft-high sand pile.
 It will punish your leg muscles, but the summit view of panoramic, Caribbean-hued water is worth it.

 The park’s 14 beaches and 100 miles of forested hiking trails provide more gorgeous vistas, and many families return here year after year to enjoy them.

 Best place for couples

-It may only have about 15,000 people, but Traverse City is northern Michigan’s “big” city, with the superb restaurants and cool-cat shops to prove it.
+It may only have about 15,000 residents, but Traverse City is northern Michigan’s “big” city, with the superb restaurants and cool-cat shops to prove it.
 Beach lounging, parasailing, cycling bucolic trails and kayaking to breweries with outfitters like Paddle TC provide the action.